nutanix-cloud-native/opendocs/docs/gpt-in-a-box/v0.2/vm/getting_started.md

     We don’t need to install CUDA toolkit separately as it is bundled with PyTorch installation.
 Just NVIDIA driver installation is enough.

 ### Download Nutanix package
-Download the latest release version from the [NAI-LLM Releases](https://github.com/nutanix/nai-llm/releases) and untar the release on the node.
+Download the **v0.2** release version from the [NAI-LLM Releases](https://github.com/nutanix/nai-llm/releases) and untar the release on the node.
 Set the working directory to the root folder containing the extracted release.

 ```
 export WORK_DIR=absolute_path_to_empty_release_directory